A Tree Grows in Brooklyn (musical): Productions

 After two previews, the Broadway production, directed by Abbott and choreographed by Herbert Ross, opened on April 19, 1951, at the Alvin Theatre, where it ran for 267 performances.
-In addition to Booth, the cast included Johnny Johnston as Johnny, Marcia Van Dyke as Katie, and Nomi Mitty as Francie.
+In addition to Booth, the cast included Johnnie Johnston as Johnny, Marcia Van Dyke as Katie, and Nomi Mitty as Francie.
 Van Dyke was honored with a Theatre World Award.
 The musical director was Max Goberman.

 Booth's performance proved to be both an asset and detriment to the production, since it was an audience pleaser but detracted from what should have been the story's primary focus, the struggles faced by Johnny and Katie as their marriage slowly crumbles.
 Frank Rizzo, in Variety, gave his opinion about the failure of the original production: "The musical’s failure was largely blamed on a script too tailored to accommodate the comic talents of Shirley Booth, in what was essentially a supporting role.
 But the show ... made other missteps.
 The arrival of the book’s most appealing character — young Francie Nolan — was unnecessarily delayed, and an elaborate nightmare Halloween ballet in the second act, depicting the final descent of her goodhearted but alcoholic father Johnny Nolan, was a mistake."

 Goodspeed Opera House mounted a revised production relegating Aunt Cissy to a supporting role in 2003.

 An Encores! staged concert production at New York City Center in 2005 starred Emily Skinner as Cissy, Jason Danieley as Johnny and Sally Murphy as Katie.

 A cast recording of the original production is available on a compact disc released by Sony.